garro95/find_duplicate_sector/README.md

 for example to fix an error like [this](https://askubuntu.com/questions/327509/gparted-freeze-during-ntfs-partition-resize).
 It should be faster and more ergonomc then the script suggested by the author of the post.

+# DISCLAIMER
+I did not test this program.
+I think it is correct, but the result may in fact be wrong.

 # Usage
 To use the app you need to [install](https://www.rust-lang.org/en-US/install.html) the Rust stable toolchain on your device and git or a zip archive manager.